SudheerBO/Rewards/README.md

 # Rewards

-Intructions to run the code:
+Instructions to run the code:

 Clone the workspace and run following commands mvn clean install